dweend328/JADynamics-Group-2-Ethics-Project/Business_Plan.md

 <img src="https://user-images.githubusercontent.com/111711595/233807644-c2752e9f-8c0f-4751-9878-04821160a136.png" width=20% height=20%>

 Diana Campos is a Software Engineer and computer vision expert for JADynamics.
 Having spent years independently studying the topics, she is interested in creating programs and has a passion for understanding the ways in which computers see the world.
-In her free time, she's..... < add something

 ### Jacob Smith – Embedded Engineer, Product Designer